Will Social Security be Enough?

 What’s more, traditional company pension plans are fast going the way of the horse-and-buggy and the dodo bird.
 Instead, employers are moving toward “defined contribution plans” that put most of the responsibility for planning, funding, investing, and distributing plan funds squarely on the shoulders of individual employees.

-Given these trends, one thing is clear: Each person must put increasingly greater emphasis on securing their own financial future in retirement.
-Your actions today and throughout your working career may make the difference between relying on government programs for a modest monthly income and enjoying a secure, independent “golden years.”
+Given these trends, one thing is clear: Each person must put increasingly greater emphasis on helping to secure their own financial future in retirement.
+Your actions today and throughout your working career may make the difference between relying on government programs for a modest monthly income and enjoying a more secure and independent “golden years.”

 The price of procrastination is steep and the cost of inadequate preparation too high for you to wait until later to start planning!